 In a crash involving a large commercial truck and a passenger vehicle, the trucker isn’t the one likely to suffer catastrophic or fatal injuries.
 When a fully-loaded big rig weighing 80,000 pounds collides with a 3,000-pound passenger vehicle, the occupants of the passenger vehicle are much more vulnerable to harm.

 There are many potential acts of negligence on the part of the trucker that may warrant legal action, but some of the most common include:

-- Drunk Driving: Driving under the influence in a truck can put everyone on the roadway in danger.
-This offense is so dangerous, it often leads to the truck driver losing his or her commercial driving license (CDL) and job.
+- Drunk driving: Driving under the influence in a truck can put everyone on the roadway in danger.
+This offense is so dangerous that it often leads to the truck driver losing his or her commercial driving license (CDL) and job.

 Truck drivers who drive recklessly deserve to pay.
 However, unless you can prove that the other driver caused the crash, you may not be able to recover compensation.
 That’s where we come in.